Delphi Software Development at Cambria

-Starting with Delphi 8 we have an alternate tool to develop .Net applications.
-Moreover, it is the only choice for creating cross platform programs, with a common code base, that can run on .Net, Win32 and Linux.
+Delphi is still the primary choice for creating cross platform programs with a common code base that can run on Windows, Mac and Mobile devices.
 Full disclosure is probably needed here.
 Delphi is the favorite programming tool (where it is appropriate of course) of Dick Crewdson the old man of Cambria.
-But he is not the only one who likes it.
-For a much more in depth discussion of the advantages of Delphi see this discussion of Delphi by a well known programmer
+But he is not the only Delphi Programmer in love with this wonderful language.
+Skype, AdAware, and Spybot are a few of the many successful products developed using Delphi

-If you are an experienced Delphi Developer looking for a new opportunity please check the "careers" section of this webssite to see if we are currently hiring Delphi Programmers.
+If you are an experienced Delphi Developer looking for a new opportunity please check the "careers" section of this website to see if we are currently hiring Delphi Programmers.
 We are a stable company that has provided Delphi Programming services (originally Turbo Pascal) since our inception in 1984.
 As a Delphi Consulting company we can offer a wide variety of projects so that you will never get bored working on the same old thing.
-For example, in addition to writing Delphi software for desktop applications, these days our Delphi developers do Delphi web development and more recently Delphi mobile applications.
+For example, in addition to writing Delphi software for desktop applications, these days our Delphi developers can work on Delphi mobile applications.